 One of the newest forms of battery technology, lithium-ion batteries provide long-lasting power and are much lighter than alkaline batteries, making them much more efficient for high-tech systems.
 Lithium batteries have a long shelf-life, and most importantly are not susceptible to leaking like alkaline batteries.

 Acronyms for the “National Marine Electronics Association”, a unifying force behind the electronics industries that provides a file extension format that is an industry standard.
 Initially developed to aid in marine electronic equipment in the 1908s, the technology is now common among GPS technological systems.

 Operating System (OS)

-Software consisting of multiple data and programs that basically operates on computers and manages hardware.
+The software consists of multiple data and programs that basically operate on computers and manages hardware.
 Some of the most common operating systems people utilize everyday on their personal computers include Microsoft Windows programs and Mac OS X. However, Google has been in the process of creating a OS that many people believe could be one of the efficient.

 Passive Tracking System

 Commonly labeled as data loggers or receivers, passive trackers record GPS data and store that information to internal memory for review at a later time.
 The data from a passive tracker is manually downloaded view USB port or download cable, resulting in the system being much more cost-effective and not having monthly service fees.
 The GPS Tracking Key and GPS Tracking Key Pro are the two most popular passive tracking systems among consumers and businesses.

 Radio Frequency Identification: A form of technology that utilizes radio frequency tags that are connected to objects that will transmit information or data to a receiver.